MattKuhn123/MattKuhn123.github.io/_posts/2025-12-03-tradeoffs.markdown

 }
 ```

-Given the choice between these two implementations, which would you prefer to see in your codebase?
+Given the choice between the following two implementations, which would you prefer to see in your codebase?

-## Option 1
+- Option 1:

 ```javascript
 const sum = numbers.reduce((total, num) => total + num, 0);